is-leeroy-jenkins/BudgetPy/README.md

 > from Data.gov—to inform predictive models across multiple federal financial scenarios.

 - #### [Obligation-Rate Forecastor](https://colab.research.google.com/github/is-leeroy-jenkins/Sake/blob/master/models.ipynb)
-> A modular machine learning framework for budget execution and data analysis built in Python with Scikit, XGBoost, PyTorch,
+> A modular machine-learning pipeline for budget execution and data analysis built in Python with Scikit, XGBoost, PyTorch,
 > and TensorFlow.
 Designed for rapid proto-typing in IMT enviornment to calculate mission assignment burn-rates, visualizations,
-> and benchmarking of both classification and regression models.
+> and benchmarking for classification and regression models.
 It provides a structured yet extensible workflow that’s
 > equally useful for teaching, prototyping, and real-world application development.

 ___